innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Input:** Software design specification

-Begin by identifying all tasks associated with using the device [[62366-2:9.2]].
+Begin by recruiting at least one potential device user, the project lead, and an engineer on the project to enumerate all critical tasks and their associated risks in {{ system.task_location }}.[[62366-2:9.2]].

 Then, define a scheme for selecting foreseeable hazards associated with {% if system.is_software_only_device %} how the software is intended to be used within medical practice{% else %} the device{% endif %}, and summarize the rationale for this method [[62366-1:5.5]].